lyteword/chspurgeon-tod/volume-1/psalm-18.md

 deadly blow, and will fall before thy bold advance.

-## "Hell and my sins resist my course,
+Hell and my sins resist my course,

 But hell and sin are vanquish'd foes